-Course Listserv: physz134001@loyno.edu
+Course Listserv: physz134002@loyno.edu

-Please subscribe ASAP by sending email to majordomo@loyno.edu with subscribe physz134001 in the body of the message.
+Please subscribe ASAP by sending email to majordomo@loyno.edu with subscribe physz134002 in the body of the message.

 All students are expected to be subscribed to the course listserv from address which they read frequently, as organizational announcements may be sent there.
 Students are also encouraged to use the listserv to discuss concepts and issues related to the course.
+Anyone subscribed to the listserv before the second lecture will receive an extra credit bonus of 0.01; anyone not subscribed by the third lecture will receive a penalty of 0.01 per lecture until they are subscribed.